-The First Liberty Institute® Religious Liberty Protection Kit for Know your rights on vaccine mandates provides general guidance and is not to be used for legal advice.
-Because the law is constantly changing and each factual situation is unique, First Liberty and its attorneys do not warrant, either expressly or impliedly, that the law, cases, statutes, and rules discussed or cited in this Religious Liberty Protection Kit has not been subject to change, amendment, reversal, or revision.
+First Liberty Institute's Religious Liberty Protection Toolkit for People Seeking Religious Exemptions from the COVID-19 Vaccine Mandates provides general guidance to assist you in responding to current legal threats to your rights of conscience and religious liberty.
+This document does not create an attorney-client relationship, and it is not a substitute for legal advice from a licensed attorney.
+Because the law is constantly changing and each legal and factual situation is unique, First Liberty Institute and its attorneys do not warrant, either expressly or impliedly, that the law, cases, statutes, and rules discussed or cited in this guide are applicable or have not been changed, amended, reversed, or revised.
 If you have a legal question or need legal advice, please contact an attorney.
-First Liberty's attorneys may be contacted by going to FirstLiberty.org, selecting the "Contact" menu option at the top of the page, and then selecting "Request Legal Assistance."
+To request assistance from one of First Liberty Institute's attorneys, visit www.FirstLiberty.org.